odoo/odoo/doc/howtos/backend.rst

 ``date_start``
-    record's field holding the start date/time for the event ``date_stop`` (optional)
-    record's field holding the end date/time for the event
+    record's field holding the start date/time for the event ``date_stop`` (optional) record's field holding the end date/time for the event ``string``

-field (to define the label for each calendar event)
+    record's field to define the label for each calendar event

 .. code-block:: xml